A Vacation From Insomnia

-Do you sleep better away from home?
+Do you sleep better when not at home?

 One of the questions I ask my clients is if they sleep better when they are away from home or in a different bed in their home.
 For some people, this question strikes them as really odd.

 Insomnia is something inside, so wouldn't it follow them wherever they went?
-For others, it sets off a lightbulb that blinks in neon colours: YES - I sleep better when I'm not in my own bed – isn't that odd?!
+For others, it sets off a lightbulb that blinks in neon colours: YES – I sleep better when I'm not in my own bed.
+Isn't that odd?!

 I slept most poorly in my own bed

 Thanks to CBTI (cognitive behavioral therapy for insomnia), I no longer struggle with my sleep.
 Still, I was in that latter camp – I slept better when NOT in my own bed.

 Better in the guest bedroom bed.
 Better on the sofa.
 Better in the chair.
 Better in a hotel.
 Better at my boyfriend's place.
 My own very comfy and cozy bed was the place I slept the most poorly.

 If I was away and on vacation, I wasn't thinking about work all the time.
 Not having to face the stress of work in the morning may have helped me sleep better.
 Add in a healthy dose of sunshine, fresh air, and more physical activity with all the sightseeing and or hiking I could handle – and I just slept better.
 That much was obvious.